Timoo20/devsecops-pipeline-bitbucket-nodejs-aws/README.md

       - docker push ${ECR_REPO_URI}:staging
 ```

-*Why*: Makes the image available to ECS for deployment.
+Makes the image available to ECS for deployment.

 ---